MOVEMENT MATTERS

 Funder Training and Technical Assistance

-Movement Matters provides training and technical assistance to foundations and philanthropists who want to align their giving with progressive systems change and racial justice values.
+Movement Matters offers training and technical assistance to foundations and philanthropists who want to align their giving with progressive systems change and racial justice values.

-We continue to put our combined 40+ years of direct work with organizers, institutions, researchers, and campaigns to support the development of work that dismantles supremacy and racial inequity, centers systems change, and sustains movements.
+We continue to put our combined 40+ years of direct work with organizers, institutions, researchers, and campaigns to support the development of philanthropic work that dismantles supremacy and racial inequity, centers systems change, and sustains movements.
+We have done this work with such philanthropic partners as: The Rockefeller Foundation, Hill-Snowdon Foundation, Collaborative for Education Organizing (collaborative of DC area and national foundations including Gates and Mott), Diverse City Fund, Greater Washington Community Foundation, Horning Family Foundation, Meyer Foundation, Weissberg Foundation, and Resourcing Radical Justice Funders Collective.

 Shifting Philanthropy for Movement Building©